pottedplant/btrfs-snapshot-helper/README.md

 b2 -j8 release link=static
 ```

-> link=static is not strictly needed
+> link=static is not strictly needed and requires static version of boost libraries to be installed

 ## Usage